|

 Create a Dish Pantry or Party Supply/Entertaining Drawers…

 Much like ironstone, dishes are a total weakness for me.
-Especially vintage dishes.

 I used to have them in the closets, under the beds, in the cabinets – it was bananas.
-I finally decided to take control and create a dish pantry and it was a game-changer.

-In some ways, it forced me to keep only those pieces I loved and to organize our party and tablescape supplies in one area.
+In some ways, it forced me to keep only those pieces I truly loved and to organize our party and tablescape supplies in one area.

 Now, when I find a set of dishes I can’t live without, I know there is only a certain amount of room in our dish pantry.
-And if I want to bring them home, I’m going to have to let another set of dishes go.

-In addition, I asked my bestie S to help me build a set of party storage drawers to go inside the pantry.
 Not only has it cut down on our party décor clutter, but it also really helped to make things simple when getting ready for guests or pulling together tablescapes for the blog.

 Bonus, having everything corralled together is such a timesaver too!